-The 38th Annual "Advances in Trauma" Meeting sponsored by the American College of Surgeons Committee on Trauma, Region 7 (Iowa, Kansas, Missouri and Nebraska) will be held on December 4-5, 2015 at the Westin Crown Center Hotel, Kansas City, Missouri.
+The 39th Annual "Advances in Trauma" Meeting sponsored by the American College of Surgeons Committee on Trauma, Region 7 (Iowa, Kansas, Missouri and Nebraska) will be held December 2-3, 2016 at the Westin Crown Center Hotel, Kansas City, Missouri.

 The seminar will benefit trauma surgeons, general surgeons, emergency physicians, trauma coordinators, trauma nurses, critical care nurses, surgical residents, orthopedic surgeons, vascular surgeons, primary care physicians who care for injured patients, mid-level providers, physician assistants, and nurse practitioners.

-All information must be submitted no later than Friday, December 19th to receive CME and/or self-assessment credits.
+All information must be submitted no later than Friday, December 16th to receive CME and/or Self-Assessment Credits.

 All meeting attendees may log in to the system at the following link:

 Once you complete and submit your Verification of Attendance form, you may continue on to Step 2 or 3:

 You may elect to take all, part or none of the self-assessment exam.
 If you choose NOT to take any portions of the exam, go to Step 3 to complete the Course Evaluation.

 A passing score of 75% or higher is required to receive self-assessment credit for a portion of the meeting.
 Upon submitting your answers, you will immediately find out if you passed or failed, and which questions were answered incorrectly.

 You may take an exam an unlimited number of times.